-New Day Academy and New Day Academy-Shasta are dedicated to supporting student success!
+New Day Academy is dedicated to supporting student success!

-Our schools are dedicated to helping students become competent, contributing members of society, equipped with the reading, writing, mathematical, technological and problem-solving skills necessary for success in a rapidly changing world.
-Our schools deliver an individualized curriculum emphasizing the development of strong core learning competencies, knowledge and attributes necessary to lead a fulfilling and successful life.
+Our school is dedicated to helping students become competent, contributing members of society, equipped with the reading, writing, mathematical, technological and problem-solving skills necessary for success in a rapidly changing world.
+Our school delivers an individualized curriculum emphasizing the development of strong core learning competencies, knowledge and attributes necessary to lead a fulfilling and successful life.
 Particular attention is focused on four core curricular areas: English/Language Arts, Mathematics, History/Social Science, and Science.
 The school centers its efforts and resources on students who learn best independently and have a supportive home environment.

-NDA and NDA-Shasta provides a Personalized Learning program that follows California Independent Study law and regulations, including state independent study attendance accounting.
+NDA provides a Personalized Learning program that follows California Independent Study law and regulations, including state independent study attendance accounting.

-NDA and NDA-Shasta are committed to assisting parents who choose the independent study/homeschool model for their children.
+NDA is committed to assisting parents who choose the independent study/homeschool model for their children.

 Customized Learning Team